Initiatives to solve a conflict

 b) Administrative approach

 By an administrative conflict solving approach, you start by looking at what in the company is causing or nurturing the conflict.
 You try to solve the conflict by changing the conditions that causes the conflict.
-Examples of conditions causing conflict in an organisation can for instance be unclear responsibilities and authority, scarce resources to fight over, decisions that have no acceptance among employees, inconsistent personnel policies, lack of transparency and security, incompetent management and so on.
+Examples of conditions causing conflict in an organisation can for instance be unclear responsibilities and authority, the allocation of scarce or limited resources, decisions that have no acceptance among employees, inconsistent personnel policies, lack of transparency and security, incompetent management and so on.

 The mediator can help in solving a conflict. © G. Tjalvin

 The function as mediator is central in all conflict work.
 The mediator is someone who is not involved in the conflict, but can help to arrange meetings to solve the conflict.
-Occupational health personnel, for instance, can sometimes be of great help as mediators.
-This type of personnel or other persons outside of a company or environment may function well as an external mediator There are many different consultancy companies offering these types of services.
+The occupational health service must assess their own competency when entering a particular conflict-work, whether their own work situation is suitable for entering the particular conflict-work, whether the mediator work is hazardous in relation to their role as occupational health service for the company and whether they have adequate legitimacy and independence in relation to the company.
+One option is to bring in an external mediator; and this is often a good option.
+There are many different consultancy companies offering these types of services.

 © University of Bergen/Authors: B.E.
 Moen, G. Tjalvin